Unlike men’s World Cup, no public vote on women’s event host

 No mention was made of bidders having to go through the key procedures, described as “bulletproof” by FIFA President Gianni Infantino, that were required of 2026 World Cup contenders.
 Those included an assessment of human rights and risk reports for the countries, the publication of bid books, inspections of facilities and evaluation reports.

-Ninety minutes after the AP asked about this lack of scrutiny and transparency, FIFA said it would be emulating those aspects of the new men’s World Cup hosting requirements.
+Ninety minutes after the AP asked why these criteria and process were not listed as being in place for women’s World Cup bidding, FIFA said it would be emulating those aspects of the new men’s showpiece hosting requirements.

 Australia and Colombia have announced plans to bid for the 2023 Women’s World Cup.